azmigueldario/giardia_mlst_2023/notebook/notebook.md

     }
 ```

-### 20230804 - Assembling all Illumina genomes in batch (Cedar)

 - Now, there is an issue where `spades` is running out of memory for its tasks.
 I modified the `base.config` file of Bactopia to add more memory for `assemble_genome` process
   - Additional memory did not work, seems like the HPC `/tmp` folder may not have sufficient memory for `Spades` so I try adding an additional option for the **Shovill** assembler in bactopia: `--shovill_opts "--tmp-dir /scratch/mdprieto/tmp"`
   - To speed up the assembly and other processes, I also increase the maximum runtime and the cpus of certain tasks in bactopia.
 It is necessary as the Giardia genome may be significantly larger than a bacterial one (12M vs 6.5M)

-### 20230805 - Assembling all Illumina genomes in batch (Cedar, Eagle)

-- Taking too long to schedule a long running job in Cedar
+Taking too long to schedule a long running job in Cedar

 - Created local config file for execution of **Bactopia** through slurm submission of jobs in Eagle (`scripts/eagle.config`) that includes:
   - runOptions to map a large directory to the `/tmp` inside singularity containers
   - detailed instructions to run jobs inside slurm on Eagle
   - configuration for processes to run for a longer time and not be cancelled due to large size of Giardia spp. genome (compared to bacteria)

-### 20230830 - restart work on the project

-- Rebased the development branch with the main branch for this project
+Rebased the development branch with the main branch for this project

 - Input datasets were removed by mistake, so I recreate them.
 Yet, there is poor documentation in the python script so I improve it for future uses including sanity check for input dataset as well as detailed explanations of the expected parameters.
   - The ideal output is a long_format file that has four columns containing [sample, contig, set, value] where the value holds the assignment of train or test in every iteration.

-### 20230831 - Continue development of pipeline

-- In order to process several sample sets using the same prodigal training file, the latter must be assigned to a value channel.
+In order to process several sample sets using the same prodigal training file, the latter must be assigned to a value channel.
 Thus, I use the `first()` operator as follows:
   > prodigal_ch = PRODIGAL_TRAINING().first()

-### 20231012 - Preparing all assembly inputs
+### Oct 2023 - Preparing all assembly inputs

 NCBI accessions: